Archive

 Panels and Presentations for The Keys to Democracy

-This blog will be regularly updated with the public presentations of The Keys to Democracy: Sortition as a New Model for Citizen Power, by my late father Maurice Pope.
+This blog is updated with the public presentations of The Keys to Democracy: Sortition as a New Model for Citizen Power, by my late father Maurice Pope.
 Endorsements and reviews can be found separately here.
 A fine hardback is available direct from Imprint Academic (where you can get a 30 per cent launch discount with code CAT23, but beware of Brexit charges if ordering to Europe!).
 Globally it’s on Amazon (e.g. US, UK, DE) as a hardback and as Kindle.
 The publisher also posted my Dad’s preface online here.

 +++